-We would like our students to arrive at school between 7:35 a.m. and 7:45 am each morning and go immediately to have breakfast.
-Students are not to arrive before 7:30 am for the safety of your child.
-We provide no outside supervision before this time.
+Students must arrive at school between 7:35 a.m. and 7:45 am each morning and go immediately to have breakfast.
+Please use the blue doors and enter through the cafeteria.
+Students are not to arrive before 7:30 am.
+We provide no outside supervision before 7:30 am.

 ATTENDANCE AND TARDIES PROCEDURES

 Excused Absences and Tardies:

 An excused absence or tardy is one in which the parent, by phone/note or in person, presents a valid reason for non-attendance/tardy.
 Notification of an absence must be within 2 school days of the student’s return to school.
 Acceptable reasons for an excused absence or tardy are the following:

 Please note: Excused absences do not qualify for perfect attendance.